HarveyYifanLi/Versatile-ML-Predictor-with-TensorFlowJS-KNN/README.md

  `labelColumns: ['"Age"'], // i.e. the labels,`

-2b) Due to the possibilities that some of data columns in your csv file might contain strings of very specific format (i.e. with arbitrary characters), all you need to do is to write customized string parsers/helper-functions and use them accordingly as part of the `converters`:
+2b) Due to the possibilities that some of data columns in your csv file might contain strings of very specific format (i.e. with arbitrary characters), all you need to do is to write customized string parsers/helper-functions (and add them to custome_feature_parsers.js) and use them accordingly as part of the `converters`:

 i.e. Modify the following in `index.js`: